hantsy/spring-r2dbc-sample/docs/database-client.md

 }
 ```

-Now you can declare a `DatabaseClient` bean.
+Now you can create a `DatabaseClient` bean which is dependent on the existing `ConnectionFactory` bean.

 ```java
 @Bean